Hiren5109/Boulevard_Food_Recipe_App/README.md

 # Boulevard_Food_Recipe_App

 # <h3>Boulevard is your go-to app for all things cooking, bringing you a world of culinary delights right to your fingertips.
-Whether you're a seasoned chef or a kitchen novice, CookMaster is designed to inspire and assist you on your culinary journey.</h3>
+Whether you're a seasoned chef or a kitchen novice, Boulevard is designed to inspire and assist you on your culinary journey.</h3>

 # Features:

 # <h3>Vast Recipe Library: Access thousands of mouth-watering recipes from various cuisines around the globe.
-From appetizers to desserts, CookMaster has something for every taste and occasion.</h3>
+From appetizers to desserts, Boulevard has something for every taste and occasion.</h3>

 # <h3>Personalized Recommendations: Tailored recipe suggestions based on your dietary preferences, cooking skill level, and favorite ingredients ensure you'll always find something perfect to cook.</h3>